canonical/hotsos/defs/README.md

 overrides into a file that shares the name of the directory e.g.

 ```
-pluginX/groupA/groupA.yaml
+myplugin/mychecks/mychecks.yaml
-pluginX/groupA/scenarioA.yaml
+myplugin/mychecks/checkthis.yaml
-pluginX/groupA/scenarioB.yaml
+myplugin/mychecks/checkthat.yaml
-pluginX/groupA/groupB
+myplugin/mychecks/somemorechecks
 ```

-Here groupA and groupB are directories and groupA.yaml defines overrides that apply to everything under groupA such that any properties defined in groupA.yaml will be avaiable in scenarioA.yaml, scenarioB.yaml and any definitions under groupB.
+Here *mychecks* and *somemorechecks* are directories and *mychecks.yaml* defines overrides that apply to everything under *mychecks* such that any properties defined in *mychecks.yaml* will be available in *checkthis.yaml*, *checkthat.yaml* and any definitions under *somemorechecks*.

 #### Caching